Azure/Azure-Sentinel/Parsers/ASimDns/ARM/ASimDnsMicrosoftSysmon/README.md

 # Microsoft Windows Events Sysmon ASIM Dns Normalization Parser

-This template deploys the ASIM DNS schema parser for Microsoft Windows Events Sysmon.
-The parser is a part of the Advanced Security Information Model.
+This template deploys the ASIM Dns schema parser for Microsoft Windows Events Sysmon.

 Normalize Sysmon for Windows DNS events (event number 22) collected using the Log Analytics agent to the ASIM DNS activity normalized schema.
 The parser supports events collected to both the Event and WindowsEvent tables.